Cactusolo/rosid_NCOMMS-19-37964-T/README.md

     - Global_paleo-temperature.csv
       _Historical oxygen isotope (δ18O) data derived from [Cramer et al. (2009)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008PA001683)._

++ **Rate_Through_Time_Matrix**
+  Two types of diversification rate throught time matrix generated from BAMM kept here.
+One is regular "RateThroughTimeMatrix" from each of 17 orders, and the other is subsetted by tropical and non-tropical Köppen climate tropicality.
+These data are used to generate Fig. 3.

 ## Scripts

 _**Note:** Please modify and confirm the input and output path before executing these scripts.
 All the file names here descriptively denote the specific purpose and follow the order of the main text (which see); further explanatory notes are selectively given below._